Heritage Teaching & Administrative Staff

 Gwen Kashmier has lived in Montana all her life and moved to Kalispell in 2010.
 She attended Montana State University and received her B.A. in K-12 Health Enhancement (P.E. and Health) in 1999.
 She taught In West Yellowstone for four years as she coached, advised classes, and organized track meets.
 Gwen has taught classical studies for three years with Classical Conversations.
 She has been involved with co-op groups and serves the children and youth at her church.
 Most of all, Gwen loves to see students know the love that the Lord has for them, which includes her two children she homeschooled for 14 years.
 Gwen also enjoys the outdoors, crafting, reading, and spending time with family and friends.

 Josh grew up in Denver, Colorado and met his wife, Marlo, in Flagstaff, Arizona.
-They’ve been married 27 years and have been working with teenagers in youth ministry and education this entire time.
+They’ve been married 30 years and have been working with teenagers in youth ministry and education this entire time.
 Recently, he worked as the head of the Visual Arts Department at Glacier High School where he taught for 12 years.
 Josh has a BA General Studies in Fine Arts from Northern Arizona University, an Education degree from Rio Salado College, and a Masters of Education: Secondary Ed. from Plymouth State University.
-He is excited to embark on the task of donor development, family ministry, and connecting people in this amazing community.
+He helps with lots of logistics, donor development, teaching the Senior Synthesis class, and connecting people in this amazing community.

 Buffi grew up in Ventura, California and met her husband while completing the radiology technology program at Loma Linda University, after which, she pursued licensure in abdominal, obstetrical, gynecological, and cardiovascular sonography at AHU in Orlando Florida.
 She and her husband then worked in Guam at a mission clinic for six years where two of their four children were born.
 Feeling the need to be closer to family, they moved back to California where they lived for 10 years before moving to Montana.
 After 23 years of working in radiology, Buffi finally found the opportunity to pursue her love for teaching.
 For the last six years, Buffi has taught at Heritage Academy and has fallen in love with the mixture of strong Classical Christian curriculum, friendly staff, and fabulous students.
 She completed her BSRS in Radiologic Sciences from Loma Linda University in 2018 and her MA in Communication with an emphasis in Education from Grand Canyon University in 2022.
 Eventually, she hopes to teach health sciences at a collegiate level.